| “Real”

 as I was never invited to do so.
 One might say I was sidelined much

+as rejected parents are sidelined.
 This particular appeal related to several cases where the fathers

 wished for direct contact.
 In each case a father’s application